How to use 'e' in Python

 print(f"The value of e is approximately: {e_value}")--OUTPUT--The value of e is approximately: 2.718281828459045

-The math module is Python's standard library for mathematical operations.
-Importing it gives you access to math.e, a high-precision floating-point representation of Euler's number.
+The math module is Python's standard library for advanced mathematical functions.
+Importing it allows you to access a collection of useful constants, including Euler's number.

 Basic e-based calculations

-With the constant e readily available, you can perform exponential calculations using built-in functions like math.exp() and pow() or approximate it with a Taylor series.
+Now that you can access the constant, you can perform exponential calculations using built-in functions like math.exp() or by implementing your own approximations.

 Using the math.exp() function